Ejipuh/Plantey-Garden/P- Create a digital garden with chosen Obsidian notes.md

 up: [[Idea multiplayer]] (implementations, once I finish this)
 # P- Create a digital garden with chosen Obsidian notes
+Hello!
+If you're here, it means you're interested in my project.
+In essence, I'm trying to make a fairly easy way to sync Obsidian notes to [my website](ethanplante.org).

 This is where I'm publicly logging my goal to craft a digital garden.

 ---
 Objective: Craft a digital garden that syncs to my website from a folder in Obsidian.